 Gain the clinical competencies necessary for independent practice as a Clinical Neuropsychologist.
 Experience the practice dimensions required for admission to the British Psychological Society Specialist Register in Clinical Neuropsychology (in conjunction with the Knowledge component that can be obtained via completion of the PgDip Clinical Neuropsychology).

 - Monday, 14 September 2020

 Why this programme

-- When combined with the PgDip Clinical Neuropsychology, this PgCert will provide eligibility for entry to the Specialist Register of Clinical Neuropsychologists.
+- Combined with the PgDip Clinical Neuropsychology, this PgCert will provide eligibility for entry to the Specialist Register of Clinical Neuropsychologists.

-- The programme will provide opportunities for clinical case discussion in preparation for submission of the clinical case report portfolio.
+- Provides opportunities for clinical case discussion in preparation for submission of the clinical case report portfolio.

-- The programme will provide the opportunity to link up with peers also undertaking the clinical practice dimension.
+- Network with peers also undertaking the clinical practice dimension.

 A range of learning and teaching approaches will be used including: